Entropy Production for Discrete-Time Markov Processes: Summary and Discussion

 Another challenge is the thermodynamic uncertainty relation (TUR) for discrete-time systems \cite{baratoThermodynamicUncertaintyRelation2015,shiraishiOptimalThermodynamicUncertainty2021}.
-TUR is an inequality in which entropy production is bounded from below by a function that depends on a quantity called current.
+TUR is an inequality in which entropy production is bounded from below by the precision of the current.
 This is a tighter inequality than the second law of thermodynamics, and can be used to estimate entropy production \cite{otsuboEstimatingEntropyProduction2020}.
 It has been pointed out that TUR does not hold for the steady state in a discrete-time system \cite{shiraishiFinitetimeThermodynamicUncertainty2017}.
-Subsequently, looser bounds were derived for time-reversed entropy production \cite{proesmansDiscretetimeThermodynamicUncertainty2017}, and after that, tighter bounds were derived for the steady state \cite{chiuchiuMappingUncertaintyRelations2018}.
-In recent years, an even tighter bound has been derived for backward entropy production \cite{liuThermodynamicUncertaintyRelation2020}.
-However, these studies made no distinction between time-reversed entropy production and backward entropy production, and their discussions were limited to single systems.
+Subsequently, looser bounds were derived for dissipation function \cite{proesmansDiscretetimeThermodynamicUncertainty2017}, and after that, tighter bounds were derived for the steady state \cite{chiuchiuMappingUncertaintyRelations2018}.
+In recent years, an even tighter bound has been derived for entropy production via dissipation function\cite{liuThermodynamicUncertaintyRelation2020}.
+However, these studies made no distinction between dissipation function and entropy production, and their discussions were limited to single systems.
 For continuous-time systems, TUR in a composite system has already been derived \cite{wolpertUncertaintyRelationsFluctuation2020,kardesThermodynamicUncertaintyRelations2021}, but it is not clear whether TUR holds in a discrete-time composite system in the same way as for a continuous-time composite system.
 Based on the results of this paper, It might be possible to derive TUR for discrete-time composite systems by drawing distinctions between different definitions of entropy production.